CharlesB91/harry-potter-quiz/README.md

 ### Splash Screen

-- This area is what the user first sees quoting "Dear Player, We are pleased to inform you that you have been accepted at Hogwarts
-School of Witchcraft and Wizardry" which is what was contained in the letter to harry first book/film.
+- This area is what the user first sees quoting "Dear Player, We are pleased to inform you that you have been accepted at Hogwarts School of Witchcraft and Wizardry" which is what is contained in the letter for Harry to attend Hogwarts.
-- Fade in screen was used to give the user an exciting experience.
+- Fade in screen was used to give the user an exciting inital experiance of what is ahead.

 ![Splash-Screen](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/splash-screen.PNG)